87tana/MLOps_zoomcamp/README.md

 # MLOps_zoomcamp

-This is an example, today
+This is an example, today I started the MLOps